Monk: Degrees

 The process of becoming a monk is intentionally slow, as the vows taken are considered to entail a lifelong commitment to God, and are not to be entered into lightly.
-In Eastern Orthodox monasticism after completing the novitiate, there are three ranks of monasticism.
+In Eastern Orthodox monasticism, after the completion of the novitiate there are three ranks of monasticism.
 There is only one monastic habit in the Eastern Orthodox Church (with certain slight regional variations), and it is the same for both monks and nuns.
 Each successive grade is given a portion of the habit, the full habit being worn only by those in the highest grade, known for that reason as the "Great Schema", or "Great Habit".

 The various profession rites are normally performed by the Abbot, but if the abbot has not been ordained a priest, or if the monastic community is a convent, a hieromonk will perform the service.
 The abbot or hieromonk who performs a tonsure must be of at least the rank he is tonsuring into.
 In other words, only a hieromonk who has been tonsured into the Great Schema may himself tonsure a Schemamonk.
 A bishop, however, may tonsure into any rank, regardless of his own.

-Novice (Church Slavonic: Poslushnik), lit. "one under obedience"—Those wishing to join a monastery begin their lives as novices.
+Novice (Church Slavonic: Poslushnik), lit. "one under obedience"— Those wishing to join a monastery begin their lives as novices.
 After coming to the monastery and living as a guest for not less than three days, the revered abbot or abbess may bless the candidate to become a novice.
 There is no formal ceremony for the clothing of a novice, he or she simply receives permission to wear the clothing of a novice.
 In the Eastern monastic tradition, novices may or may not dress in the black inner cassock (Greek: Anterion, Eisorasson; Church Slavonic: Podriasnik) and wear the soft monastic hat (Greek: Skoufos, Church Slavonic: Skufia), depending on the tradition of the local community, and in accordance to the abbot's directives.
 The inner-cassock and the skoufos are the first part of the Eastern Orthodox monastic habit.
 In some communities, the novice also wears the leather belt.
 He is also given a prayer rope and instructed in the use of the Jesus Prayer.
 If a novice chooses to leave during the period of the novitiate, no penalty is incurred.
 He may also be asked to leave at any time if his behaviour does not conform to the monastic life, or if the superior discerns that he is not called to monasticism.
 When the abbot or abbess deems the novice ready, he is asked if he wishes to join the monastery.
 Some, out of humility, will choose to remain novices all their lives.
 Every stage of the monastic life must be entered into voluntarily.